|AI and Games Pioneer, A L Samuel|

 "It wasn't until the 704 was developed that I got a lot of machine time.
 There were lots of machines on the factory floor ... and from midnight to the next morning they just sat there not being used.
 They let me go in and start my checkers program that I had fixed so that it would run continuously.
 I had as many as four machines working through the night playing checkers with themselves and accumulating statistics on their different playing schemes.
 This went on for several months, and they were glad to do it for it was a good way to test the machines"

 In 1966 he retired from IBM but he wasn't ready to give up work.
 He went to Stanford University as a research associate and then professor.
 The work that he did carried on his interests in AI.
 He worked on speech recognition using Fourier transforms and, of course, on his checker program.
-It became so good that it could beat all comers - until some one invented a better computer program that beat it.
+It became so good that it could beat all comers - until it was outclassed in the 1970s.

 Programming must have been a passion for Samuel as much as his checkers program.
 He programmed long after age forced him to give up research.
 He last logged on to the Stanford computer on February 2, 1990 and his home computer was used until he died in July of that year.